 Confused about what a SWU is?
 Can’t tell LEU from HEU?
 Here are the meanings to terms used in the nuclear fuel business every day.

-The UF6 Manual: Good Handling Practices for Uranium Hexafluoride, USEC-651, is the ninth revision of a document first issued by the Atomic Energy Agency in 1957 to provide information on how UF6 is handled in a uranium enrichment plant.
+The UF6 Manual: Good Handling Practices for Uranium Hexafluoride, USEC-651, is the tenth revision of a document first issued by the Atomic Energy Agency in 1957 to provide information on how uranium hexafluoride (UF6) is handled in a uranium enrichment plant.

-This document, which was published in 2006, is neither a rule nor a standard, but rather a general description of how to manage UF6.
+This document, which Centrus most recently updated in 2017, is neither a rule nor a standard, but rather a general description of how to manage UF6.